campusrover/speech_recognition/README.md

 ## **Installation**

-This package depends on a few external packages.
+These instructions assume that you have **ROS NOETIC** installed.
+This has not been tested on any other distro.
 To install them, first git clone this package into your catkin_ws and then run:

 `pip install -r requirements.txt`